RaineyMisty/katsuo-ropebound/README.md

 rope implementation - rope prevents players from moving a set distance apart from each other, this is based off the scharacter position relative to each other.

 camera movement - A 2d camera that shows the general location of where characters on the screen and tracks as they move up and down on the screen, in a general location.
+There is no Left and right tracking

 player movement - jump left, right, up, moving left and right from farther distances will have added momentum for greater velocity if direction has been constant.